 In A Nutshell

 Fluoride is difficult to remove from water.
-Filters by Brita and Pur use activated carbon, which does not remove any fluoride.
-The filtration methods listed below are only methods recommended by the EPA (United States Environmental Protection Agency) and the WQA (Water Quality Association) for fluoride filtration.
+Filters by Brita and Pur use activated carbon for filtration which does not remove any fluoride.
+The filtration methods listed below are the only methods recommended by the EPA (United States Environmental Protection Agency) and the WQA (Water Quality Association) for fluoride filtration.

 - Bone Char Filters (recommended filter: Four Stage Countertop Fluoride Removal System by Promolife, which costs about $190 plus any installation cost)